Samanthaschmidt21/Portfolio-Projects/README.md

 # Portfolio-Projects
-This folder is specifically desginated for my projects.
+This folder is specifically desginated for my website projects.